Prospectus

 This is in some ways the foundational question of this volume: how are existence and life linked.

-Life itself is an incredibly vague notion, one that cannot be reduced to the scientific or medical notion of survival, but what theoretical discourse has consigned it to.
+Life itself is an incredibly vague notion, one that cannot be reduced to the scientific or medical notion of survival, even if philosophy has resigned the concept of life and handed it over to medicine.

 Agaben likens it to the fable of the Spartan boy who hides a fox in his clothes so he does not get in trouble.
 Even as it eats away at him and digs into his flesh, he bears it silently, until he collapses dead.
 In this way, the private life is something unconfessable but one that devours us all the same.